 We respect your privacy and do not tolerate spam and will never sell or rent the information provided

 QUESTION: Why did you compare with the AIA Triple Critical Cover Life (TCC Life) and not Value Plan?

 As shown in the diagram below, AIA TCC Life has a surrender value on or after age75.
 75% of sum assured.

 The Value Plan will expire at age75 with NO value as a normal term plan.

-I will show you the benefits of using the TCC Life Plan
+Your adviser probably showed you using the TCC Life Plan too

 Image below is the actual Benefit Illustration for a male (non-smoker) of age 30 and covering for $100k sum assured.

 Premiums are $2,263/year.
 By age75, total premiums paid will be $104,000 and plan comes with a guaranteed surrender value of $75,000 at age75 and after.

 Comparatively, the premium for Value plan (which does not have cash value) is $1,651/y.